heydaws/amazon-ecs-catsndogs-workshop/Lab-2-Artifacts/lab2-detailed-steps.md

 This step will use CloudFormation to create the cats, dogs, and simplehomepage tasks and services within ECS, and associate the services with an Elastic Load Balancing Application Load Balancer.
 It will also create CloudWatch alarms for the cats and dogs services, which you will use to set up Task Auto Scaling.

 1. In the AWS Console, ensure you have the correct region selected.
-The instructor will tell you which region to use.

 2. In the **Management Tools** section click **CloudFormation**.